Manufacturing Analytics Vendor Selection Checklist for 2026

 Exit Clause

-A contract without an exit clause for non-performance is a five-year commitment regardless of whether the platform delivers value.
-Require a performance-based exit clause: if defined KPIs (uptime, go-live milestones, support response SLAs) are not met, you have the right to exit without penalty.
+Require a performance-based exit clause: if defined KPIs (uptime, go-live milestones, support SLAs) are not met, you have the right to exit without penalty.
+A contract without this shifts all risk to the buyer.

 Price · 06